-HFEs longer than 96 hours may also occur under Alternatives C, D, and G. These longerduration HFEs could scour much of the aquatic food base, especially within the Glen Canyon reach, and reduce the standing crop of benthic invertebrates.
+HFEs longer than 96 hours may also occur under Alternatives C, D, and G. These longer-duration HFEs could scour much of the aquatic food base, especially within the Glen Canyon reach, and reduce the standing crop of benthic invertebrates.
 The extended-duration HFEs may increase the aquatic food base available for drift-feeding fishes, particularly during the initial hours of the flood.
-An extended-duration HFE may also help to control the abundance of New Zealand mudsnails in the Glen Canyon reach, but it may possibly contribute to their downstream abundance.
+An extended-duration HFE may also help to control the abundance of New Zealand mudsnails in the Glen Canyon reach, but possibly contribute to their downstream abundance.
 Potential effects of sustained spring flows include:

-- High, turbid main-channel flow and a surge of increased macroinvertebrate drift, increased feeding opportunities for non-sight feeders, and increased density of terrestrial invertebrates washed from shoreline. - Rebuilt backwater habitats and increased primary and secondary production in backwaters following redistribution of organics (Valdez et al. 1998).
+High, turbid main-channel flow and a surge of increased macroinvertebrate drift, increased feeding opportunities for non-sight feeders, and increased density of terrestrial invertebrates washed from shoreline.

+• Rebuilt backwater habitats and increased primary and secondary production in backwaters following redistribution of organics (Valdez et al. 1998).

 Steady Flows.
 Steady flows (or nearly steady flows with some instantaneous fluctuations associated with ancillary services) would occur prior to or following spring and/or fall HFEs (prior to spring and fall HFEs under Alternative C and before fall HFEs only for Alternatives D and E; Alternatives F and G already feature steady flows).
-Potential effects of steady flows include (1) warmer shoreline and backwaters and an increase in backwater production; (2) warmer main channel and an increase in primary and secondary production and potential for parasite maturation and proliferation; and (3) stable main channel and less turbidity and an increase in shoreline primary and secondary production and reduced macroinvertebrate drift as food for fish (Valdez et al. 1998).
+Potential effects of steady flows include: (1) warmer shoreline and backwaters and an increase in backwater production; (2) warmer main channel and an increase in primary and secondary production and potential for parasite maturation and proliferation; and (3) stable main channel and less turbidity and an increase in shoreline primary and secondary production and reduced macroinvertebrate drift as food for fish (Valdez et al. 1998).
 However, mainstem warming, particularly in the Glen Canyon and Marble Canyon reaches, would be limited.
 Ralston et al. (2007) observed that biological and physical parameters were unaffected by daily fluctuations in flow of 2,700 cfs and steady-flow releases.
 Reduced flow fluctuations prior to an HFE could increase production of primary producers and consumers.
 The HFE could increase drift biomass.
 Reduced flow fluctuations following an HFE could hasten benthic recolonization.

 Low Summer Flows.
-Low summer flows may be tested under Alternatives C, D, and E; and are an annual component of Alternative F. Low summer flow tests would involve flows between 5,000 and 8,000 cfs to warm the Colorado River at the confluence with the Little Colorado River to at least 13°C (55°F), 14°C (57°F), or 16°C (61°F) under Alternatives C, D, and E, respectively.
-Dropping to low flows in the summer would necessitate increasing mean daily flows in other months relative to base operations.
+Low summer flows may be tested for two or three years under Alternatives C, D, and E; and are an annual component of Alternative F. The low summer flow tests would involve flows between 5,000 and 8,000 cfs to warm the Colorado River at the confluence with the Little Colorado River to at least 13°C (55°F).
+This would necessitate increasing mean daily flows in other months relative to base operations.
 Low summer flow tests may increase primary and secondary benthic production but reduce macroinvertebrate drift.
 In particular, the density of New Zealand mudsnails may increase under low summer flows.
 However, the opposite conditions, compared to base operations without low summer flow tests, may occur in non-summer months.
-Potential impacts on the aquatic food base from low summer flows under Alternative F are described in Section 4.5.3.6 of the EIS.
+Potential impacts on the aquatic food base from low summer flows under Alternative F are described in Section 4.5.3.6 of the DEIS.